Talent acquisition has changed.

 Send employees on internal and external training courses, provide them experience in different departments or different job roles, and send them to overseas offices too.

-Development programmes should include people management, influencing peers, learning about the business, building control systems, building leadership skills, dealing with challenging conditions, negotiating, framing and solving problems, and managing former peers or supervisors.
+Development programs should include people management, influencing peers, learning about the business, building control systems, building leadership skills, dealing with challenging conditions, negotiating, framing and solving problems, and managing former peers or supervisors.

-Once you have identified and trained your talent, it is important to reward employees in order to enhance engagement.
+Once you have identified and trained your talent, it is important to reward employees to enhance engagement.

-Internally acknowledging an employee, praise from senior management, opportunities and more responsibility will go a long way to keeping critical staff engaged, loyal and focused on hitting the organisation’s strategic goals.
+Internally acknowledging an employee, praise from senior management, opportunities and more responsibility will go a long way to keeping critical staff engaged, loyal and focused on hitting the organization’s strategic goals.